Guide

 Static „Rust-native“ linking

-# build from source from crates.io
+# build from source (the transitive

 [dependencies.azul]